opencaching/opencaching-pl/docs/DbUpdate.md

 Every DB update should be tested by someone else before merge.

-Also, please verify before merge that update numbers are in the right order.
+Also, please verify before merge that update numbers are in a valid order.
-E.g. if updates 120 and 121 were already merged, and now you merge update 119, then it must be safe to run those updates in the order 119, 120, 121.
+E.g. if updates 120 and 121 were already merged, and now you merge update 119, then it must be safe to run those updates in all of these orders:

+- 120, 121, 119
+- 120, 119, 121
+- 119, 120, 121